squid-cache/squid-cache.github.io/Translations.rst

 == Troubleshooting ==
 === Now I keep getting: "Unable to load default error language files.
 Reset to backups." ===

-The language code you have entered in squid.conf for ''error_default_language'' does not match any of the currently installed error page translations.
+The language code you have entered in squid.conf for SquidConf:error_default_language does not match any of the currently installed error page translations.

 Check that you spelled it correctly, it must match the ISO codes used for one of the sub-directory names in your squid errors directory.